foreai-co/fore/README.md

     pip install fore
     ```
     Or download the repo from [GitHub](https://github.com/foreai-co/fore/) and install via `pip install .`

+2.
-2. Get started with the following lines:
+    - Get started with the following lines:
+    ```python
+    from fore.foresight import Foresight

+    foresight = Foresight(api_token="<YOUR_API_TOKEN>")

+    foresight.log(query="What is the easiest programming language?",
+                  llm_response="Python",
+                  contexts=["Python rated the easiest programming language"])

+    # You can add more such queries using foresight.log
+    # ....

+    foresight.flush()
+    ```

+    - Or alternatively to curate your evalsets and run regular evals against them do:
     ```python
     from fore.foresight import EvalRunConfig, Foresight, InferenceOutput, MetricType